 BNY Mellon names interim head Gibbons as CEO

-March 30 (Reuters) - Bank of New York Mellon Corp BK.N on Monday named Thomas Gibbons chief executive officer, effective immediately.
+March 30 (Reuters) - Bank of New York Mellon Corp BK.N on Monday named interim head Thomas Gibbons as chief executive officer, effective immediately.

-Gibbons served as interim CEO since September 2019, after Charles Scharf left the bank to take the top job at Wells Fargo & Co WFC.N. (https://reut.rs/2vVvvoS)
+Gibbons has been in charge at the bank since September 2019, after Charles Scharf left to take the top job at Wells Fargo & Co WFC.N. (https://reut.rs/2vVvvoS)

+"The Board conducted a comprehensive search process over a number of months, and we concluded he is the right person for the job," Chairman Joseph Echevarria said.

+Before Gibbons was named interim head in September, he led BNY Mellon's clearing, markets and client management - businesses that represented about half of the bank's earnings, the company said.

 (Reporting by Bharath Manjesh in Bengaluru; Editing by Saumyadeb Chakrabarty)